 That tired, old phrase often sounds more like a taunt than a comfort.
 When we are down and out and feeling discouraged, hearing those words can cause us to feel like we are not measuring up.
 It causes us to ask, “If I am supposed to handle this, then why can’t I handle it?”

 The truth is, God never said He wouldn’t give you more than you can handle.
+There will be times in life when you will feel like you are drowning and there is no one to help you.

 The words that are meant for encouragement can often serve to only create discouragement.
 Worse yet, this phrase can tempt us to ignore our suffering and pretend it’s not there.
 It can lead us to believe the lie that we can do it ourselves; that we can handle it.
 Which raises the question, “If we can handle anything that comes our way, then why do we need God at all?”